-If dimensions allow, kitchen islands can really transform the look and feel of any space.
-As well as the practical use, they can also be used to subtly divide open plan living and dining spaces or to create a ‘social hub’ for the family.
-Islands also offer the opportunity to create a focal point in the space and easily allow the customer to introduce contrasting materials and colours to add a personal touch of style.
+If dimensions allow, kitchen islands can truly transform the look and feel of any space.
+Additionally, they can be used to subtly divide open plan living and dining areas or create a ‘social hub’ for the family.
+Moreover, islands provide an opportunity to create a focal point in the space.
+One can a easily introduce contrasting materials and colours to add a personal touch of style.

-If you are planning to incorporate a kitchen island as part of your project, there are a few key things to consider:
+If you are planning to incorporate a kitchen island into your project, there are a few key considerations to keep in mind.

-Again, make sure you have at least 1000mm of clear space at each end.
-For sinks and hobs on the island, its is good practice to have at least 300mm of clear worktop space either side.
-For seating, a general rule of thumb is to allow for 600mm width for each seat / stool. (eg. 3 Seats = 1800mm)
+For seating, a general rule of thumb is to allow for 600mm width for each seat / stool. (eg. 3 seats = 1800mm)

 Have you considered the real purpose of your island?